timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 }
 ```

-Common step definitions are defined to verify the rest calls in <strong>CommonRestCallStepDefs.java</strong>.
+Common step definitions are defined to verify the REST calls in <strong>CommonRestCallStepDefs.java</strong>.

 ```java
 @RunWith(SpringJUnit4ClassRunner.class)